diegopacheco/tech-resources/doing-better-in-AI-era.md

 <br/>
 <br/>

-Some of this movements are not enterily to AI credit, for instance, the pandemic(COVID/2019) was a big facotr in slowing down enough the economy and TECH was in a bubble(free money in USA is over).
+Some of this movements are not enterily to AI credit, for instance, the pandemic(COVID/2019) was a big factor in slowing down the economy and TECH was in a bubble(free money in USA is over).
 Companies always like to optimize and reduce costs, and people are very exmpensive.
 So some of this movements have nothing todo with AI but combined we are in a complex situation where things are a bit harder and more uncertain and way more competitive than before.

 I'm mostely optimistic about AI and do belive in Jevons paradox(https://en.wikipedia.org/wiki/Jevons_paradox).
 I dont think AI is magic and will replace all engineering but if you suck, if you performance is very poor you are at high risk.
 So we must be doing better.

 ## Producing Code

 Considering Generative AI, producing code(even a lot of it) is nothing now a days.
-Anyone can produce a lot of code.
+Anyone can produce a lot of code(look tools like Claude Code, OpenAI codex CLI, Gemini CLI, Google Jules, GitHub Copilot, Cursor).
 So do not think producing code is the most impressive thing.
 However producing good code still matters, knows proper design, testing, and architecture are very important skills.
+How do you know what is good code?
+Think about that!
 Why I'm talking about this?
 Because you must change your mind and mindset and delivery, delivery matters the most but just deliverying is not good enought never was and never will be.
 You must deliver good code, that is maintainable, testable, and scalable.

+Throwing AI generated code at someone is like searching something in google, get the first anwser and just present that as your university thesis, how that went in the past?
+(Pretty bad and pretty wrong thing to do).
+So you must review more and do more homework.

 ## Review Pressure

 Since producing code is trivial and it can be done in large quantities all the presure is on the reviewers.
-So you must not throw code(or AI generated code) in others withoout reviwing and understanding it deeply, you must do you homework, meaning:
+So you must not throw code(or AI generated code) in others without reviwing and understanding it deeply, you must do you homework, meaning:
  * Before submiting code to others, review and understand it deeply.
  * You must know everything all the time.
  * If you are touching the code, you must know.